MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/meeting-rm-serv/manage.md

 ## Prerequisites

-Ensure that the admin who installed and set up the template designated you a *co-owner**, selected an appropriate role that allows you to manage the program, and shared two apps with you :
+Ensure that the admin who installed and set up the template designated you as a *co-owner**, selected an appropriate role that allows you to manage the program, and shared two apps with you:

 - Meeting Room Services app
 - Meeting Room Services Administrative model-driven app